 - If you don’t have coconut sugar or jaggery, you can use honey, but the taste will definitely not be the same.

 Store the fruits and dressing in separate sealed containers.
 This salad stays fresh for 5 days in the refrigerator and 3 months in the freezer.

 Did you know that pomegranate stays fresh in the fridge longer if the arils (seeds) are separated and stored in an airtight container rather than as a whole?
 Well, now you know!
 A whole pomegranate lasts in the fridge for about 4 to 5 days, while the arils can be stored for 2 weeks.

-What do you serve mango fruit salad with?
+What do you serve mixed fruit chaat with?

 It is not common practice to serve Indian meals with fruits, but you can get creative and wow your guests.
-Serve the fruit chaat with
+Serve the fruit salad with

-You can also serve the pomegranate fruit chaat with a dessert (ice cream or cake).
+You can also serve the guava chaat with a dessert (ice cream or cake).

 Looking for more salads?

 ★★★★★Did you try this recipe?
 Please give a star rating in the comments below ★★★★★

 HUNGRY FOR MORE?
 Join over 1000 home cooks like you who subscribe to my weekly newsletter to get all the latest recipes right in your inbox.
 Or follow me on your favorite social media: Facebook, Pinterest, Instagram, and YouTube.
 Thank you and happy cooking!